 The mission of Temple Shabbat Shalom is to teach individuals and families the core spiritual values of the Torah (Bible).
 Nowadays, religion centers around the church and synagogue but we want to help people live their spirituality outside of the church and synagogue walls.
 We will teach you how to bring these values into your everyday life with your family.

 The deeper meaning of The Breaking of the Glass at a wedding ceremony is that each couple is unique.
 At the end of the ceremony we break the mold.
-You are unique as a couple and Rabbi Alpern will guide you through a process of creating a new family molded to together in faith.
-Contact Rabbi Alpern to help guide you through your upcoming celebrations like baby naming, Bar Mitzvahs, and of course, weddings.
+You are unique as a couple and Rabbi Alpern will guide you through a process of creating home ritual.
+If you’re looking for a network of couples sharing ideas, who want to stay in touch after the ceremony, then kindly call me today.
+Contact Rabbi Alpern to help guide you through your upcoming celebrations like baby naming, Bar/t Mitzvahs, and of course, weddings.